williampan/williampan.net/content/posts/2019-11-12-the-fisherman.md

 ---
-Title: The Fisherman
+Title: The fisherman
-display: “The Fisherman”, from the *Songs of Chu*
+display: “The fisherman”, from the *Songs of Chu*
 ---
 > Qu Yuan, recently exiled, wandered the rivers and lakes, walking and singing by the shores of ponds.
 His countenance was sallow, his posture haggard.
 A fisherman saw him and asked, “Are you not the Lord of the Three Villages?
 Why have you arrived here?”
 >